-The family would voluntarily agree to have the student go through a drug/ alcohol assessment through the National Council on Alcohol and Drug Abuse (NCADA) or an agency mutually agreed upon by the family and the principal.
-This assessment could be used to reduce suspension days for the first time offense.
+The family would voluntarily agree to have the student go through a drug/alcohol consultation through a community-based provider that specializes in substance abuse prevention and education or an agency mutually agreed upon by the family and the principal.
+Completion of the consultation could be used to reduce suspension days for the first time offense.

 Second Offense: A student who is found to be in possession of or under the influence of either alcohol or drugs at school, at a school-sponsored activity or on any school property will receive a minimum of ten (10) days of suspension.
 This suspension may be an out-of-school suspension or a combination of out-of-school and in-school suspension at the discretion of the principal.
-The family will be encouraged to have the student go through drug/alcohol assessment through the National Council on Alcohol and Drug Abuse (NCADA) or an agency mutually agreed upon by the family and the principal.
-At the discretion of the principal and following the drug/alcohol assessment, the ten (10) day suspension may be reduced; the number of days will be determined by the principal.
+The family will be encouraged to have the student go through drug/alcohol consultation through a community-based provider that specializes in substance abuse prevention and education) or an agency mutually agreed upon by the family and the principal.
+At the discretion of the principal and following the drug/alcohol consultation, the ten (10) day suspension may be reduced; the number of days will be determined by the principal.